 • Come up with something different and new.

-• Study the figures of speech in the Bible especially in Psalms, Proverbs and the prophetic books.
+• Study the figures of speech in the Bible, especially in Psalms, Proverbs, and the prophetic books.

 Final Suggestion: Always buy two books.
 One for you and one for a friend.
 Do reviews.

 So, in closing, I hope this will help you